Graves Disease in Children

 Graves disease is an autoimmune disease.
 The immune system normally protects the body from germs with proteins called antibodies.
-But with an autoimmune disease, the body makes antibodies that attack its own tissues.
+But with an autoimmune disease, the antibodies attack the body's own tissues.
 With Graves disease, antibodies cause the thyroid gland to make too much thyroid hormone.
 This is known as hyperthyroidism.
 Excess thyroid hormone in the bloodstream causes the body's metabolism to be too active.
 This can lead to problems such as weight loss, nervousness, fast heartbeat, tiredness, and other issues.
 Graves disease is an ongoing (chronic) condition that needs lifelong treatment or watching.

 What causes Graves disease in a child?

-Graves disease is much less common in children than in adults.
-With this disease, the body makes antibodies that cause the thyroid gland to grow and to make too much thyroid hormone.
+Graves disease is much less common in children than in adults, but it does increase in frequency during puberty, especially in females.
+With this disease, the body makes antibodies against itself that cause the thyroid gland to grow and to make too much thyroid hormone.

 Which children are at risk for Graves disease?

-A child is more at risk for Graves disease if he or she has any of the below risk factors:
+A child is more at risk for Graves disease if they have any of the following risk factors:

 Family history of Graves disease or other autoimmune conditions